ohodovaniuk/parsephonenumbers/README.md

 # parsephonenumbers
-This API is created to parse the phone numbers received from the link text or text file
+This API is created to parse the phone numbers received from the link or text file.

 ## Getting Started
-You will need to preinstall Node.js and have access to a browser or browser simulating tool like Postman to configure the environment and do the testing.
+You will need to install Node.js and have access to a browser or other development tool like Postman to configure the environment and run the API.

 ## Environmet Setup and Configuration